(We have not yet added staff that joined our team over summer 2025. We will soon! Thank you for your patience!)

 david.weinreb@elmcitymontessori.org

-Dave is passionate about building effective school systems, championing adult learning and human resources, and enriching school life with partnership and connection.
+Dave (he/him) is passionate about building effective school systems, championing adult learning and human resources, and enriching school life with partnership and connection.
 Since moving to New Haven in 2015 he has taught 5th grade Spanish-speaking newcomers at the Fair Haven School, founded the City of New Haven’s LGBTQ Youth Task Force and Yale’s Code Haven, served as a Board Member of the Fair Haven Community Management Team and as adjunct faculty at Relay Graduate School of Education and Quinnipiac University’s School of Education.
 Previously, he worked as the founding high school placement director, staff recruitment lead, enrichment coordinator, and technology enthusiast for The Equity Project (TEP) Charter School in Washington Heights, NYC.
 He earned his M.Ed. in School Leadership from Teachers College, Columbia University, M.A. from Johns Hopkins University, bilingual/TESOL cross endorsement via ARCTELL, and B.A. in History and Urban Studies at the University of Pennsylvania.

 Diane Flowers, Business Manager